le1nux/DST-Framework/README.md

 # DST-Framework
 A testing framework for distributed systems

+A fully documented getting started tutorial will follow within the next weeks...

 ##ATTENTION
 The framework in its current state has quite a few bugs, given the fact that it was developed within in 1 month as part of a bachelor thesis.
 That's why I highly recommend not using this framwork in productive environments.
 Use it at your own risk and do not hold me responsible if anything breaks.
 See also license below.

 ## Framework Structure
 ![image](https://github.com/le1nux/DST-Framework/blob/master/overview/modules_overview.png?raw=true)

+The framework supports two pre-defined tests
+ - REST API tests using the standard HTTP Methods (GET, PUT, POST, DELETE)
+ - SQL Tests
+and is fully customizable.

+Please contact me if you are interested in the more advanced Android test (shown in the diagram above) so I can send it to you.

 ##License